21 Apr Custom Software Maintenance: What to Consider

 In addition to the common wish list, it is essential to acknowledge how quickly a business and the web can change.
 If you have been managing operations via Excel sheets, imagine how often you make changes to the structure of your Excel tracking, quarterly, every six months?
 Those changes are usually made because processes within your business have evolved, are better understood, or both.
 Those same changes should be anticipated for your custom software; your software should be your competitive advantage, not a hindrance to daily operations.
 The best way to ensure that stays true, is to create a plan to make sure you can react in a timely fashion.

 It can be difficult to estimate how much you should anticipate spending on support due to the different nature of the requests.
 Support request are usually items that no one anticipates; so they are handled on an as needed basis.
 Any time a support request becomes a regular request, it can quickly be shifted to a potential enhancement for the application.

 The cost of enhancements can largely be controlled by the business.
 You can set the pace for how aggressively you would like to improve your processes and the supporting infrastructure.
 We have had clients apply as little as 20% of the build cost to an annual enhancement plan, while others exceed the original build cost in additions and iterations.
 The pace is yours to set.

-Inverse-Square can provide assistance with support and enhancements by letting you outsource them to us, or by helping you hire and train an internal resource to continue to provide support in house.
+Inverse-Square can provide custom software maintenance assistance with support and enhancements by letting you outsource them to us, or by helping you hire and train an internal resource to continue to provide support in house.
 Both of these options have their pros and cons which we will visit in a future post.